Exo-poulpe/EZRAT/README.md

 ## Installation :
 For install client and server you must download source and compile then.
 Project build with Visual Studio 2019.

+Release v0.1.6.1 is full of bugs but it work some times ;P

 ## Requirement :
 You need :